vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 When designing a token using the taxonomy, you will pick from one of these six lower branches of fungible (fractional or whole) and non-fungible (fractional, whole or singleton) or hybrid as a starting design surface.

 Behavior artifacts and properties appear in lists like menus you can drag and drop inside your design surface to define a new token.
-The taxonomy will block behaviors or behavior combinations that conflict or not valid for the base token type you have selected.
+The taxonomy will block behaviors or behavior combinations that conflict or are not valid for the base token type you have selected.

 You can then apply the values for settings and properties to provide the detail to the underlying artifacts in the definition.
 The result is a defined token that has a baseline specification to serve as a starting point for implementing a platform specific token.